cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 found by Trail Of Bits.
 Moreover, it is important for users to frequently check and install updates to their CloudEvents SDK installation.

+## Action Items

+Still in discussion with the Project

+To solve some of the concerns mentioned above, CloudEvents has undertaken a strategic initiative to rectify these issues through the implementation of a dedicated bot.
+This automated system is designed to manage and monitor concerns within the CloudEvent SDKs, ensuring their resolution.
+Its primary functions include assessing the if libraries are being maintained, validating the active involvement of CloudEvent developers and maintainers in addressing identified issues, and overseeing the judicious application of requisite patches for effective issue resolution.

+### Potential Ideas

+* A supplementary proposal for a bot is the creation of a monitoring system that systematically scans the web for recently reported issues or vulnerabilities associated with the library dependencies employed in the development of Cloud Events SDKs.
+This automated tool would function to promptly notify the development team of emerging threats, enabling them to implement proactive measures for timely identification, addressing, and mitigation of potential risks.

 ## Appendix

 ### Known Issues Over Time